-Gunung Kawi Temple complex, locally referred to as Pura Gunung Kawi, is one of Bali’s most unique archaeological sites, comprising a collection of ancient shrine reliefs carved into the face of a rock cliff.
+The Gunung Kawi Temple complex comprises a collection of ancient shrine reliefs carved into the face of a rock cliff in central Bali.
 The main site overlooks the sacred Pakerisan River, which also flows by the Tirta Empul Temple a kilometre up north.
-Across the river from the ancient reliefs is a temple courtyard featuring old Hindu shrines in a more contemporary architectural style, which is attended by pilgrims especially during its ‘piodalan’ temple anniversaries.
+Across the river from the ancient reliefs is a temple courtyard featuring old Hindu shrines in a more contemporary architectural style.

 Bali’s Pejeng region is famous for its rich collection of archaeological sites, and Gunung Kawi Temple is a popular stopover on itineraries through the central uplands of the Gianyar regency.
-The temple complex is easily located, only a few hundred meters east from the Jalan Raya Tampaksiring main route, from where you continue down on foot to a paved walkway that is lined with art shops and small local warungs.
-Along the further 300 steps towards the river, lush paddy terraces and gorgeously green valley go together to transport you back in time away from modernity.
+The 300 steps further down to the river flanks lush paddy terraces and a gorgeously green valley – they transport you back in time and away from modernity.

 - Highlights Of Bali Full-Day Tour

-Where the stairs end, proceed through a stone archway with small pillars each holding an earthen vase filled with holy water, which you sprinkle onto yourself before further entering.
-Inside, the view opens to the main site with ten seven-metre-high shrines carved into the rocky hillside.
-There are four on the west side and another five on the eastern side of the river, while to the south across the valley hides one other.
+At the end of the stairs, you may proceed through a stone archway with small pillars each holding an earthen vase filled with holy water.
+You sprinkle this water onto yourself before further entering as a sign of purification.
+Inside, the view opens to the main site with 10 7-metre-high shrines carved into the rocky hillside.
+There are 4 on the west side and another 5 on the eastern side of the river, while to the south across the valley hides another.

 Gunung Kawi Temple